demisto/demisto-sdk/demisto_sdk/commands/content_graph/README.md

 * **-dir, --direction**

-    Specifies whether to return only sources, only targets or both.
+    Specifies whether to return only dependents (sources), only dependencies (targets) or both.

 * **-o, --output**